All8yMySelf/STTportable/STTPortable/README.md

 Run `build/build.bat` to compile `src/TalkPaste.ahk` into a standalone executable.
 The script auto-detects an optional icon (`src/mic.ico`).
 Ensure Ahk2Exe is installed and available on your PATH.

+After a successful build the script also creates `build/TalkPaste.test`, which is just the generated executable with the extension renamed for easier file sharing.
+Rename it back to `TalkPaste.exe` before running it on Windows.

 ## Manual Tests

 See [TESTING.md](TESTING.md) for end-to-end scenarios that verify recording, transcription, hotkey changes, and failure handling.